EliasReaz/eliasreaz.github.io/_posts/2024-07-10-Find-Prime-Numbers.md

 ```

-Let's make a placeholder prime_list where we can store any primes we discover.
+Let's make a placeholder, prime_list, where we can append any primes as we loop over number_range.

 ```python
 primes_list = []